aaboyd/aaboyd.github.com/_posts/2013-08-04-git-hg-windows-setup.md

 {% endhighlight %}

 ### GUI Client
 If you like GUI based tools for source management, I would recommend [SourceTree](http://www.sourcetreeapp.com/), which I discovered when I started developing on a Macbook Pro.
 It has since been ported to Windows and is getting regular updates.
 It works well with both Git and Hg.
 Also, allows you to connect your github and/or bitbucket account.
-Of course there are alternatives, like the tortoise family of GUI's ( [TortoiseGit](http://code.google.com/p/tortoisegit/) and [TortoiseHg](http://tortoisehg.bitbucket.org/) ).
+Of course there are alternatives, like tortoise GUI's ( [TortoiseGit](http://code.google.com/p/tortoisegit/) and [TortoiseHg](http://tortoisehg.bitbucket.org/) ).

-##Configure Accounts
+## Configure Accounts

 ### SSH key generation
 Open up puttygen, which was installed with the putty installer as well as the chocolatey install.
 Click generate and then follow the instructions ( you have to move your mouse randomly ).
 After the key is generated, you should save the private key and copy the public key info near the top of the puttygen dialog.
 I chose to save them in a ```.ssh``` directory in my home directory ( this is consistent with Linux and Mac based systems ).